amieecode/amieecode/README.md

 ## ✨ Fun Facts

-- I love tour and adventure.
+- I love Tour and Adventure.
 - As a kid, I wanted to be a Nurse.

 ## 📫 Contact